Student Services - Disability Support - 2020 List

 Disability Support Services

-At TAFE NSW, we understand that every student has individual needs that may impact on their ability to study, and we are committed to supporting students who have a disability.
+At TAFE NSW, we understand that every learner has individual needs that may impact on their ability to study, and we are committed to supporting our learners who have a disability.

-• Have a chronic medical condition, (e.g. lupus, epilepsy, Crohn’s disease, diabetes, cancer)
+• Ongoing medical condition, (e.g. Lupus, Crohn’s disease, Diabetes, Cancer)

-• Have a physical disability or difficulties with mobility or with fine motor skills.
+• Physical disability or difficulties with mobility or with fine motor skills.

-Appointments with Teacher Consultants are free and information provided is confidential.
+Appointments with Disability Teacher Consultants are free and consultations are confidential.

 We’re here to support you and have a range of tools and programs that can help you with your studies.

-To make a follow up appointment with your Teacher Consultant, select your location from the drop down.
+To locate a Disability Teacher Consultant, select a campus from the drop down menu.

-If you can’t find your regular service, contact us on 131 601 so we can help connect you.
+Alternatively, contact us on 131 601 so we can help connect you to Disability and Access Services.

 Loading...